mladenmartinovic/leafletDB.demo/readme.md

 <em>verson 0.1</em>

 <pre>
-My solution of offline map using leaflet.js and IndexedDB.
+My solution of offline map using leaflet.js and indexedDB.
 IndexedDB consists of two tables, Tile and TileMemCache.
-Table Tile consist of JPEG image, 200 tiles.
-Tiles which came to 201 place is deleted.
+Table Tile consist of JPEG image, 200 tiles was forseen width logic of TileMemCache.
-Tiles that were used last are on the first place, the oldest on a last place or delete.
+Tiles which came to 201 place is deleted, but it can be extended.
+Logic is (FILO): tiles that were used last are on the first place, the oldest on a last place or delete.
 TileMemCache is table width the url of individual maps.
 The whole logic revolves around TileMemCache.
 TileMemCache is name of table and has nothing to do with memcached.